thiggy01/clone-ubuntu/README.md

 * You must be cloning from inside your mounted root system and mounted home partition.

-* Your target clone partitions must not be mounted and have to be an ext4 file system.
+* Your target clone partitions must not be mounted and have to be using an ext4 file system.

 * When you are recloning, any new data on the previous clone partition will be deleted.